symbiote-h2020/EnablerLogic/README.md

 #### Reading resources
 `ReadingResourceListener` class has following methods:

-- `List<Observation> readResource(String resourceId)` for reading one resource.
+- `Observation readResource(String resourceId)` for reading one resource.
 The argument is internal resource ID.
-It returns list of observed values.
+It returns one observations.
 - `List<Observation> readResourceHistory(String resourceId)` for reading
 historical observed values which are returned.

-In the case that reading is not possible listener should return `null`.
+In the case that reading is not possible to read listener should either return `null` or throw `RapPluginException`.

 Here is example of registering and handling faked values: